LEADERSHIP

 Chief of Police

-Chief Ledford has a Bachelor of Arts Degree in sociology and criminology from Western Washington University.
+Chief Ledford holds a Bachelor of Arts degree in sociology and criminology from Western Washington University.

 CHRIS GOBIN